Codeinwp/otter-blocks/readme.md

 - More Visibility Conditions options
 - and more!

-You can try a live demo of Otter Pro [by clicking here](https://themeisle.com/plugins/otter-blocks/try-otter/).
+You can try a live demo of Otter Pro [by clicking here](https://themeisle.com/plugins/otter-blocks/try-otter/?utm_source=wpadmin&utm_medium=readme&utm_campaign=otter-blocks).

-## Who is Otter For?
+## Who is Otter For? 👀

-- Anyone looking to bring out the best features of the new Gutenberg Editor with useful and easy to use Gutenberg blocks.
+- Anyone looking to bring out the best features of the new Gutenberg Editor with useful and easy-to-use Gutenberg blocks.
 - Anyone thinking of moving away from traditional page builders like Elementor and Divi Builder in favor of the new Gutenberg Block Editor.
 - Anyone trying to build quick Gutenberg pages in record time.
 - Anyone trying to hide/show Gutenberg blocks based on conditions like user logged in/out status.